Advertisment

 The key focus of NetApp India is to develop internationally competitive technological expertise by leveraging the best of breed talent.
 The 280 patents awarded and 500 that have been filed are a recognition of our commitment to innovation.
 Our flagship start-up accelerator program, the NetApp Excellerator, fuels data-driven start-ups to develop innovative solutions of tomorrow.
 The program has successfully been adding value to the enterprise start-up ecosystem through the eighteen alumni in the B2B space across three cohorts that have graduated from the program.

-netapp hybrid-cloud data-management startups flash
+startups netapp hybrid-cloud data-management flash

 Advertisment